 Carolina reports suggest, however, that the Chicago recruit was floored by his trip.
 Though we are disturbingly short on firsthand quotes from the young man, describing the visit experience in his own words, it is believable that he had a great time.
 As Richardson points out, you would not expect Bobby Frasor to come off a trip with any other reaction.

-"I'll be honest with you," the Crusaders head coach begins.
-"When he came back from Marquette, they were his number one school.
-When he came back from Stanford, they were number one.
+"I'll be honest with you," he said.
+"When he came back from Marquette, they were his No. 1 school.
+When he came back from Stanford, they were No. 1.
 He's a very likeable kid who makes great connections with people."

 One of the perceived advantages that the Heels hold over the Cardinal comes in the head coaching department.
 While the Stanford players, administrators and fans are frankly sky high on Trent Johnson's future on The Farm, a recruit might have cold feet committing to a coach who has to date proven less on the court than a Roy Williams, for example.
 While Mike Montgomery sat on the throne, that battle would be neutral at best for UNC.
 It is a question we have asked Frasor and his father before, but what does Richardson think of the hit Stanford took in this recruitment when Montgomery left for the Golden State Warriors?

-"I don't think Bobby was visiting Stanford for Coach Montgomery," the Brother Rice coach answers.
+"I don't think Bobby was visiting Stanford for Coach Montgomery," Richardson said.
 "I know that sounds bad, but what I mean to say is that Montgomery was not the initial attraction for Bobby.
-He didn't have a lot of contact with the head coach like he did with the assistants, and they have all stayed on. bobby almost took an official visit back in the season, long before Montgomery came out to visit him.
+He didn't have a lot of contact with the head coach like he did with the assistants, and they have all stayed on.
+Bobby almost took an official visit back in the season, long before Montgomery came out to visit him.
 He wouldn't have visited Stanford if he didn't like Montgomery when he was there, but they had the May visit setup already.
 It was the University that attracted him.
 Academically, Stanford is in a different situation than the others."